vojtechsimetka/SWIPs/SWIPs/swip-swarm_settlement_payment_channels.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SWIP.-->
 In the current Swarm design, accounting of the data exchanged between peers and the payment for such data is coupled.
-To promote widespread adoption of Swarm it is best to abstract the actual payment mechanism and let the nodes participating in the network to decide what payment system better adapts to their needs.
+To promote widespread adoption of Swarm it is best to abstract the actual payment mechanism and let nodes participating in the network to decide what payment system better adapts to their needs.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->